-Customer access is limited to the check-in lobby and retail sales area.
-Customer entrance to the proposed establishment includes entering the licensed premise through the main entrance doors that lead directly into the check-in lobby.
+Customers would only be allowed in the check-in lobby and retail sales area.
+Customer access to the proposed establishment includes entering the licensed premise through the main entrance doors that lead directly in to the check-in lobby.
 A greeter employee would verify the customer's identity and age before allowing the customer to enter the retail sales area.
 After a customer's identity and age is verified and their transaction is completed, they must leave the premise.
 As further conditioned, a security guard would monitor the area at all times to ensure that customers are following regulations.

 All other areas of the premises would be accessible only to employees with the proper security credentials.
 Employees would also enter through the main public entrance since there is not a designated employee-only entrance.
-Once inside the facility, employees would access the back-of-house areas through an access-controlled door within the rear of the retail sales area that leads into the back-of-house.
+Once inside the facility, employees would access the back-of-house areas through an access-controlled door within the retail sales area that leads into the back-of-house.